 We’ve put together a collection of quick and easy steps you can take to make the most of your money, and be just like the Money Calm Bull.

 Take the wheel on your motoring costs

-Switch your car insurance before renewal
+1. Switch your car insurance before your renewal date

-Car insurance premiums are the cheapest they’ve been for five years, which means you’re more likely to save money by switching when your policy is up for renewal.
+You’re more likely to save money by switching when your policy is up for renewal.
 Even better, we’re investing our own money with a range of car insurers to get you cheaper prices* – wherever you see a price cut symbol on a policy, we’ve brought the cost down.
 Plus, you can usually carry any no claims you’ve built up to a different insurer.

 Find out about coronavirus and car insurance